 The Hotel Borg is located on one of the central squares of Reykjavik, very close to the Icelandic parliament building and all the shops, bars, and restaurants of this compact capital city.

-The Hotel’s Kaffibrennslan bar serves coffees during the day and cocktails and aperitifs in the evening to both guests and non-residents.
-The Hotel Borg is also home to the Silfur restaurant, one of the city’s best restaurants.
+The hotel is also home to Jamie's Italian and the Kaffibrennslan bar serves coffees during the day and cocktails and aperitifs in the evening to both guests and non-residents.

 Children are very welcome to come and stay at Hotel Borg and many rooms and suites can accommodate extra beds.
 However, there are no specific facilities available for children.